“`html

 Early Retirement Health Insurance: Coverage Options Before Medicare

 Without employer-sponsored benefits, retirees must secure independent medical coverage to protect themselves from unexpected healthcare expenses.
-Medical costs can rise significantly with age, making continuous insurance coverage essential for financial stability.
+Medical costs often increase with age, which makes continuous coverage essential for long-term financial stability.

 This guide explains the most common options for early retirement health insurance, including marketplace plans, temporary coverage solutions, and other strategies individuals use to maintain healthcare protection until Medicare eligibility begins.